5 Written questions

 - The intensity of the illumination is inversely proportional to the square of the distance from light to subject.
 At twice the distance from the subject, the light illuminates only 1/4 of the original.

 - A dense negative will require a longer printing time

 5 True/False questions

-Locate the horizon line toward the bottom of the frame.
+Positioning the horizon line in the top third of the frame.

 Use front lighting on the subject. → Use front lighting on the subject.

 The grade of paper that will produce a print with the greatest contrast is:

 grade 6 → chromogenic black-and-white film